The Reverend Lisa Smith Fry, Rector

 Abby moved to Camden from the Boston area with her family in 2011.
 Ordained to the diaconate in 2015 at the Cathedral of St. Luke in Portland, Abby has a passion for helping people discover their gifts and to embrace those on behalf of God’s kingdom of love, justice, and mercy.
 She provides training and support for the ministry of lay Eucharistic Visiting and has a deep heart for pastoral care.

 Abby is active in the Mid Coast Interfaith Alliance on behalf of collaborating and partnering with other local congregations.
-Through shared worship services and social justice initiatives the fruits of ecumenism are made visible.
+Through shared worship services and social-justice initiatives, the fruits of ecumenism are made visible.

 Abby enjoys contemplative prayer, time with friends, swimming, and exploring the islands of Penobscot Bay.

-Jane Schroeder, Minister of Music
+Clarissa Brown, Minister of Music